-Party or relevant jurisdiction European Union - UK (England and Wales)

-Title of project Modelling the bioenergetics of salmon migration

-Objective of research The principal objectives of the research was to model the energetic

-project requirements of salmon during their marine migrations and predict the

-effects of environmental and oceanographic changes on smolt growth
+Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Modelling the bioenergetics of salmon migration Objective of research project The principal objectives of the research was to model the energetic requirements of salmon during their marine migrations and predict the effects of environmental and oceanographic changes on smolt growth and survival.

-and survival.

 Brief description of research project Successful migration of salmon within the marine environment requires that sufficient energy stores are either available prior to, or replenished throughout, migration.
 Therefore, the overall energy budget of a smolt may be an extremely important factor contributing to the migratory success, growth and survival in the sea.
 The project developed a model to describe the basic energy requirements of salmon and how it is utilised for movement, maintenance and growth in the marine environment.
 The model was used to predict the effects of environmental and oceanographic changes (e.g. sea surface temperature, ocean currents, food availability) on smolt growth and survival in the sea.

-Dates during which research April 2002 - April 2005

-took place

-Area in which research took The research will model the migrations of selected stocks of salmon

-place from English and Welsh rivers.

-Estimated number and N/A

-weight of salmon retained

-Resources 040,000

-Estimated cost of the research project £40,000 per annum

-Number of participating scientists 2 CEFAS scientists

-Name/e-mail of Dr Andrew Moore

-coordinating scientist in charge of project a.moore@cefas.co.uk

-Details of research N/A

-vessels, e.g. name,

-registration, call sign

-and description of

-vessel

-Type and amount of N/A

-gear and other

-equipment used Details of any collaborating N/A

-countries countries IN/PA

-Countries
+Dates during which research April 2002 - April 2005 took place Area in which research took The research will madel the mismations of selected stocks of selected place The research will model the migrations of selected stocks of salmon from English and Welsh rivers.
+Estimated number and N/A weight of salmon retained Resources Estimated cost of the research project £40,000 per annum Number of participating scientists 2 CEFAS scientists Name/e-mail of coordinating scientist in charge of project Dr Andrew Moore a.moore@cefas.co.uk charge of project Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used N/A Details of any collaborating countries N/A